sdcote/loader/README.md

 What this project is not:

   * The best way to do `X` - Everyone's needs will be different and this is just what has been found to solve many common problems in this area.
 YMMV
   * Containerization - This is a JRE toolkit not a self-contained environment to run traditional applications.
+(Although this toolkit helps simplify designs.)
   * Application Server - While it serves the same role as many App Servers, this is not intended to be the full-blown environments you find on the market today.
   * Intended To Lock You In - This is a way to run your components your way, not ours.
 This project strives to let you load wrappers for POJOs and not specialized components (e.g. Servlets, EJBs).

 # Capabilities

  * Configuration File Driven - No coding, just specify a file to direct operation.
  * Component Life Cycle Management - Creation, monitoring and cleanup of components.
  * HTTP Server - Lightweight and secure message exchange for component communications.